drtbz/k8s-hackathon/2_hackathon/Readme.md

     * A front-end webapp
     * A backend api
     * Bonus: third component for caching or storage such as `Redis`.
-* Use `ghcr` for image registry.
+* Containerize the app components and use `ghcr` for image registry.
 Do not put any sensitive content into the app.
-* Recommended: Explore and use `docker-compose` for bringing up multiple containers together (locally) without `kuberentes`
+* Recommended: Explore and use `docker-compose` for bringing up multiple containers together (locally) without `kuberentes`.
+  * Avoid hard-coding backend service api url.
+Use env variables when possible. (can be done as part of Dockerfile too)
 * Build essential kubernetes manifests for all your app components and deploy them to your cluster.
+* Use ConfigMap and inject backend service location / url as an environment variable (may need some refactoring to Dockerfile if required)
 * You can use the below to repos as a reference, but please make sure you're building the app, dockerfiles, kubernetes manifests from the scratch
     * https://github.com/suren-m/cndev (for containerization)
     * https://github.com/suren-m/cndev-config/tree/main/kustomization/base (for manifests.
 Note: you don't need to use kustomize.
 Just plain manifests to start with and bring in helm later on if time permits)